Scott Ball / Rivard Report

 The San Antonio Area Foundation manages the $605 million in assets bequeathed by local entrepreneur, real estate developer, and movie theatre mogul John L. Santikos, who died in December 2014.

 Santikos was a member of the Witte for more than 20 years, said Area Foundation President and CEO Dennis Noll, and would visit 2-4 times per month.

 The Tricentennial celebrations will focus on four overarching themes: History and Education, Arts and Culture, Community Service, and Commemorative Week.
 The Santikos Foundation is the latest partner in the History and Education initiative and the Commission is still accepting applications from nonprofits, businesses, and other organizations to officially commemorate the Tricentennial by hosting a sanctioned Tricentennial event in 2018.
 The deadline to apply is March 1, 2017.

-Though the vision of the Commission has an $18 million price tag, there will be plenty of events and commemorations outside of the official calendar, Benavides told the Rivard Report after the grant announcement.
+Though the vision of the Commission has an $18 million price tag, there will be plenty of events and commemorations sponsored by other organizations as part of the official calendar, Benavides told the Rivard Report after the grant announcement.

 “Much of what we’re doing is a collaborative effort with a sense of inclusivity,” he said.
 “It’s not just things that we, the Commission, will produce.
 We’ve reached out to hundreds of organizations and asked them what they want to do in 2018 – what do you want to show and share?”

 He estimates that anywhere from 300-400 events will take place throughout the year.

 In the coming weeks, the Commission will announce details about planned community service opportunities.

 “We need volunteers to make all this happen,” he said.
 “We will be reaching out to the community – nonprofits, churches, schools – (and asking), ‘what community service project have you been wanting to do?'”